johnanishgitc/DataLynk_app/src/components/reports/README.md

 ## License

-This component is part of the TallyCatalyst project and follows the same license terms.
+This component is part of the DataLynk project and follows the same license terms.